MelonFunction/gween/README.md

 Gween (go-between) is a small library to perform [tweening](http://en.wikipedia.org/wiki/Tweening) in Go.
 It has a minimal interface, and it comes with several easing functions.

+⚠️ This version uses float64 instead of float32 because it works better with ebiten ⚠️

 # Examples

 ```golang